prometheus-community/elasticsearch_exporter/README.md

 ## Credit & License

+`elasticsearch_exporter` is maintained by the [Prometheus Community](https://www.prometheus.io/community/).

-`elasticsearch_exporter` is maintained by the nice folks from [JustWatch](https://www.justwatch.com/) and licensed under the terms of the Apache license.
+`elasticsearch_exporter` was then maintained by the nice folks from [JustWatch](https://www.justwatch.com/).
+Then transferred this repository to the Prometheus Community in May 2021.

 This package was originally created and maintained by [Eric Richardson](https://github.com/ewr), who transferred this repository to us in January 2017.